andreasmuelder/statecharts.online/chapters/03-variables.md

 ## What is a Variable?

 A **variable** is a named container for a value.
-It has a type (like number, text, or boolean) and it can be used in:
+In some tools it has a type (like number, string, or boolean) and it can be used in:
 - Guard conditions (e.g. `[counter > 3]`)
 - Actions (e.g. `counter += 1`)
 - Event payloads